isometry/platform-health/pkg/provider/vault/README.md

 ## Configuration

 The Vault Provider is configured through the platform-health server's configuration file.
-Each instance is defined with its name as the YAML key.
+Each instance is defined with its name as the YAML key under `components`.

 - `type` (required): Must be `vault`.
 - `address` (required): The address of the Vault instance in standard `VAULT_ADDR` format.